 We realize that this may be your first and only time you transport or ship a car, truck, van, or SUV.
 To help you get started, we have put together these frequently asked questions from customer feedback over time.
 We also have this guide to start you out.
+You can also check out our videos for further information.
 Please feel free to read through them.
 Remember, we are just an email or phone call away.

 Q. What kind of truck takes my vehicle?

 A. We use only commercial grade auto transport carriers.
 Most of these are the two level trucks you see all the time on the road.
 Chances your vehicle came in on the same type of trailer when it was brand new as it arrived from the port or factory.
 So it gets the same treatment now that you are moving it for yourself.
 These trucks not only carry dealership cars, but vehicles of all kinds for sorts of types of transport.
 Just like your situation.

 Q. How long does it take for you to schedule my pickup?